trivago/samsa/README.md

 ## Stream Creation

-Samsa offers the ability to to create various kinds of basic streams, as well as the ability to wrap values, such as promises, arrays or iterables in a stream.
+Samsa offers the ability to create various kinds of basic streams, as well as the ability to wrap values, such as promises, arrays or iterables in a stream.
 More information can be found in [Creators.md](./docs/Creators.md).

 ```javascript
 import { from } from '@trivago/samsa';